qnxor/macoh/README.md

 Credits
 -------

 A local version of Intel Power Gadget is stored in the project for consistency.
 All copyright is of Intel.
 Binary versions of the open source applications ImageMagick, gfxCardStatus and Prime95 are also stored in the project.
+Using the [FFTW library](http://fftw.org) for the FFT computations.
 The sources of gfxCardStatus and Prime95 were modified and compiled to fit the current project.